 Conversion

 Taking on a new religious identity is one of the most profound steps in a person’s life.
-Our rabbi invites those interested in Judaism to speak directly with her.
+Our spiritual leader invites those interested in Judaism to speak directly with them.
 Choosing Judaism is a highly personal journey and not bound by a time frame.
-When a person is ready to formalize that relationship, Rabbi Lauren will plan a ceremony to help you celebrate this milestone.
+When a person is ready to formalize that relationship, our spiritual leader will plan a ceremony to help you celebrate this milestone.

 Illness

-We invite you to send us the name(s) of loved ones who are facing the challenge of illness, that we may support them, and you, by inclusion in our communal Mi Sheberakh prayers.
+We invite you to send us the name(s) of loved ones who are facing the challenge of illness, that we may support them, and you, by inclusion in our communal Mi Shebeirach prayers.

 Grief & Mourning